Critical Materials Collaborative

 What Is the Critical Materials Collaborative?

-The Critical Materials Collaborative (CMC) is a mode of connection created by the U.S. Department of Energy (DOE) to improve and increase communication and coordination among DOE, government agencies, and stakeholders working on critical materials projects.
+The Critical Materials Collaborative (CMC) was authorized by Congress and created by the U.S. Department of Energy (DOE).
+It serves as the connective tissue within DOE, among government agencies, and key non-government stakeholders to improve and increase communication and coordination on domestic critical materials research and technology development.

 Mission

-To accelerate DOE’s critical materials applied research, development, and demonstration (RD&D) and achieve domestic energy manufacturing and national security goals by:
+To accelerate DOE’s critical materials research, development, demonstration, and deployment (RDD&D) to achieve domestic energy manufacturing, technology, and national security goals by:

 An icon of a jack